klousell/Speculative-UI/README.md

 ### Change the Callback

-Everytime the model makes a prediction, we have the bar graph update to show it's prediction.
+Everytime the model makes a prediction, we have the bar graph update using the prediction.
 We tell the model to do this when we call
 `setupModel` in the `index.html` file.
-The second parameter to the
+The second parameter to the `setupModel` function is a callback that takes the prediction data from the model and does something with it.